tl5915/Nitrox-Analyser/README.md

 - Click 'Cal.
 Low' to calibrate in air
 - Click 'Cal.
 High' to calibrate in oxygen/rich nitrox
+- Click '1-Point Calibration' or '2-Point Calibration' to change calibration mode
-- Cal.
-High valid if higher than Cal.
-High, 2-point calibration will be available
+  - 2-point calibration available if Cal.
+High is higher than Cal.
+Low
+- Click 'Setting' to enter setting page
-- Click 'Calibration %' to change gas used for 'Cal.
+  - Click 'Calibrate High %' to change gas used for 'Cal.
 High': default 99%, can be set lower
+  - Click 'PGA Gain' to change gain used for voltage calculation, measure oxygen cell voltage in air with a multimeter and adjust gain to match the readings, default 13.8 (highly dependent on resistor variability)
-- Click 'Reset' to reset to default calibration values
+  - Click 'Reset Calibration' to reset all calibration values and PGA gain to default
 - LED will blink number represent the oxygen percentage to the nearest 10%
   - i.e. 21% 2 blinks, 36% 4 blinks, 80% 8 blinks, etc.
   - LED stays off if O2 < 5%, LED stays on if O2 > 95%